RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ## Concept

-This CP/M-IDE is designed to provide support for CP/M on Z80 and 8085 CPUs while using a normal FATFS formatted PATA hard drive.
+This CP/M-IDE is designed to provide support for CP/M 2.2 on Z80 and 8085 CPUs while using a normal FATFS formatted PATA hard drive.
 And further, to do so with the minimum of additional modules, complexity, and expense.

-In addition to other CP/M implementations, CP/M-IDE includes performance optimised drivers from the z88dk RC2014 support package for the ACIA Module serial interface, for the SIO Module serial interface, for the IDE Hard Drive Module disk interface, and also for the Compact Flash Module disk interface.
+In contrast to other CP/M implementations, CP/M-IDE includes performance optimised drivers from the z88dk.
+The z88dk RC2014 support includes serial interface drivers for the ACIA Serial Module, for the SIO/2 Serial Module and for the Single and Dual UART Serial Modules.
+Two disk interface typese are supported, being the IDE Hard Drive Module for PATA drives of all types and also the Compact Flash Module for Compact Flash Cards.

+While multiple configurations are possible, and can be build as desired, the most common options are provided as built HEX files to be simply burned to a 32kB ROM.

-- The RC2014 Pro build supports the RC2014 Pro with standard SIO/2 Serial Module and Compact Flash Module in their usual configuration.
+- The RC2014 Z80 CF SIO build supports the RC2014 Pro with the standard SIO/2 Serial Module and the Compact Flash Module 2.0 in their usual configurations.

+- The RC2014 Z80 CF UART build supports the RC2014 Pro with either the Single or Dual UART Serial Module and the Compact Flash Module 2.0.

+- The RC2014 Z80 CF ACIA build supports the RC2014 Pro with the standard ACIA Serial Module and the Compact Flash Module 2.0.

-- The RC2014 SIO Module build requires the IDE Hard Drive Module in addition to a standard RC2014 Pro.
+- The RC2014 Z80 PATA SIO build supports the RC2014 Pro Module equipped with the IDE Hard Drive Module.

-- The RC2014 8085 CPU Module builds requires the ACIA Serial Module and use either the IDE Hard Drive Module or the Compact Flash (CF) Module.
+- The RC2014 8085 CF ACIA build requires the 8085 CPU Module, the ACIA Serial Module and uses the Compact Flash v2.0 (CF) Module.

-- The RC2014 8085 CPU Module builds requires the UART Serial Module and uses the Compact Flash (CF) Module.
+- The RC2014 8085 CF UART build requires the 8085 CPU Module, the UART Serial Module and uses the Compact Flash v2.0 (CF) Module.

+- The RC2014 8085 PATA UART build requires the 8085 CPU Module, the UART Serial Module and uses the IDE Hard Drive Module.

-In the 8085, and 8085CF builds, the receive interface has a 255 byte software buffer, together with optimised buffer management supporting the 68C50 ACIA receive double buffer.
+In the ACIA Serial Module builds, the receive interface has a 255 byte software buffer, together with optimised buffer management supporting the 68C50 ACIA receive double buffer.
 Hardware (RTS) flow control of the ACIA is provided.
 The ACIA transmit interface is also buffered, with direct cut-through when the 31 byte software buffer is empty, to ensure that the CPU is not held in wait state during serial transmission.

-In the RC2014 PRO and SIO builds, both ports are enabled.
+In the SIO Serial Module builds, both ports are enabled.
 Both ports have a 127 byte software receive buffer supporting the SIO/2 receive quad hardware buffer, and a 15 byte software transmit buffer.
 The transmit function has direct cut-through when the software buffer is empty.
-Hardware (RTS) flow control of the SIO/2 is provided.
+Hardware __`/RTS`__ flow control of the SIO/2 is provided.
 Full IM2 interrupt vector steering is implemented.

-In the 8085 UART build, the receive interface has a 255 byte software buffer, together with optimised buffer management supporting the 162550 receive buffer.
-Hardware (RTS) flow control of the ACIA is provided.
+In the Single and Dual UART Serial Module builds both ports are enabled if present.
+Both ports have a 255 byte software receive buffer supporting the UART receive 16 byte hardware buffer.
+Hardware (RTS) and Automatic Flow Control is enabled.

-The serial interfaces (on the ACIA Serial Module, on the SIO Serial Module, on the UART Serial Module, and on the 8085 CPU Module SOD) are configured for __115200 baud 8n2__.
+__NOTE:__ All serial interfaces (on the ACIA Serial Module, on the SIO Serial Module, on the UART Serial Module, and on the 8085 CPU Module SOD) are configured for __115200 baud 8n2__.
+To enable flow control it is critical to use a USB Serial adapter that supports __`/RTS`__ on Pin 6.
+Typical FTDI USB Adapters pinout __`/DTR`__ to Pin 6.

 The IDE Hard Drive Module interface driver is optimised for performance and can achieve about 110kB/s throughput using the ChaN FATFS libraries.
 It does this by minimising error management and streamlining read and write routines.
-The assumption is that modern IDE drives have their own error management and if there are errors from the IDE interface, then there are bigger issues at stake.
-The CF Module can achieve up to 200kB/s throughput at FATFS level, and seems to provide best performance using SD Cards in SD to CF Card Adapters.
+The assumption is that modern PATA attached IDE drives have their own error management and if there are errors from the IDE interface, then there are other issues at stake.
+The CF Module can achieve up to 200kB/s throughput at FATFS level, and it seems to provide best performance using SD Cards in SD to CF Card Adapters.
 Within CP/M performance is approximately half the FATFS performance, because the CP/M deblocking algorithm requires a double buffer copy process.

 The IDE Hard Drive Module supports both PATA hard drives (including 3 1/2" magnetic platter, SSD, and DOM storage) and Compact Flash cards in their native 16-bit PATA mode, with buffered I/O provided by the 82C55 device.
+The IDE Hard Drive Module is the ideal way to attach "spinning rust" to your RC2014.

 The CP/M-IDE system supports up to 4 mounted CP/M "drives" (files) of nominally 8 MBytes each.
 There can be as many CP/M drives stored on the FAT32 formatted disk as desired, and CP/M-IDE can be started with any 4 of them.
-Collections of hundreds (or even thousands) of CP/M drives can be stored in any number of sub-directories on the FAT32 host disk.
+Collections of hundreds (or even thousands) of CP/M drives can be stored in any number of sub-directories on the FAT32 host disk, to be loaded at will.

 All CP/M-IDE builds provide over 56kB of free TPA to the user's CP/M applications.
-For both RC2014 8085 builds the BDOS origin is `0xE400`.
-The RC2014 Pro build (CF Module) and the SIO Module build (with IDE Hard Drive Module) BDOS origin is `0xE300`.
+For all RC2014 builds the __BDOS origin is `0xE300`__.
 This large free TPA achieved by limiting the number of mounted CP/M drives to 4.

 <div>
 <table style="border: 2px solid #cccccc;">